Point processes with event time uncertainty: Estimation of influence kernel

-While Proposition \ref{prop:GD-strongly-convex} gives an in-expectation result, one may use the i.i.d. or possibly relaxed independence assumptions on trajectories $y^{(m)}$ to derive a concentration argument and show that when there are sufficiently many training trajectories, $-L$ is strongly convex and the MLE has a unique solution.
-Meanwhile, it is also possible to prove a recovery guarantee (in expectation) for a stochastic GD scheme similar to the VI result in Theorem \ref{thm:VI-convergence}.
-We omit these extensions.

 We give a few comments on the comparison of the GD and VI optimization dynamics: First, consider the continuity limit (Remark \ref{rk:cont-limit-scaling}), since $b$ and $B$ are fixed $O(1)$ constants, both the (in expectation) VI monotonicity modulus $\kappa$ (Lemma \ref{lemma:G-kappa-monotone}) and the GD convexity $\kappa'$ (Proposition \ref{prop:GD-strongly-convex}) scale as $h^2 e^{-B \tau_{\rm max}}$, here we keep the $O(1)$ factor $e^{-B \tau_{\rm max}}$ which is exponential.
 In short, $\kappa$ and $\kappa'$ both $\sim h^2$ which are comparable.
-This suggests that, at least in theory, the in-expectation convergence behavior of the two optimization approaches are comparable, e.g., the speed of convergence should be the same up to a constant factor.
+This suggests that, in theory, the in-expectation convergence behavior of the two optimization approaches is comparable; for example, the convergence rate should be the same up to a constant factor.

 However, comparing the GD gradient field \eqref{eq:expression-hatFm} to the VI gradient field \eqref{eq:formula-Gtheta-timeonly}, we see that $\hat F^{(m)}$ has an extra multiplicative factor ${ h}/{ \phi( h \Lambda_t^{(m)}( z) )} $ for each time $t$.
 While $\phi( h \Lambda_t^{(m)}( z) ) \sim h$ under Assumption \ref{assump:c1-Lambda-on-data}, and thus this factor does not change the order of magnitude of the gradient field, the term $\phi( h \Lambda_t^{(m)}( z) )$ on the denominator is a random variable and can introduce additional fluctuation especially when the conditional intensity at $t$ is small.
 This is consistent with our empirical observation that VI dynamics are more stable than GD, see Appendix \ref{apdx:GD-instability}.